Arkiver2/grab-site/README.md

 *	`--ua=STRING`: Send User-Agent: `STRING` instead of pretending to be Firefox on Windows.

+*	`--youtube-dl`: Use youtube-dl to download videos.
+Videos from for example YouTube can be downloaded using youtube-dl.

 *	`--no-sitemaps`: don't queue URLs from `sitemap.xml` at the root of the site.

 *	`--help`: print help text.